CroAnna/design-patterns-GOF/README.md

           <li>Container freight wagons</li>
         </ul>
       </li>
-      <li>According to the file, while all vehicle data is mandatory, vehicles of certain categories have some data (columns) filled with value 0</li>
+      <li>All vehicle data is mandatory, vehicles of certain categories have some data (columns) filled with value 0</li>
       <li>This means that data isn't relevant for that vehicle group</li>
       <li>Allows multiple different construction processes for vehicles, each providing a different representation</li>
     </ul>